boxuk/wp-feature-flags/README.md

-# Box UK WordPress Plugin Skeleton
+# WP Feature Flags

-A skeleton plugin to be used as the base for new Box UK WordPress plugins.
+A plugin used to manage the publishing of features.

 ## Development Documentation